IsoLogicGames/Vigilant/CONTRIBUTING.md

 ### Did you fix something purely cosmetic?
 We appreciate your enthusiasm, however cosmetic patches are unlikely to be approved.
 We do care about code quality (please check our [style guide](#style-guide)), but the cost of reviewing it outweighs the benefit of the change.

-### About Pull Requests
-If you're contributing code, a pull request should typically be made against the unstable `develop` branch.
-Pull requests against the stable `master` branch should generally only be made by maintainers and are reserved for releases and urgent patches.

-Pull requests against the `develop` branch are squashed to create a clean history, while pull requests against the `master` branch are rebased to maintain the linear history.

 ## Style Guide
 If you're contributing, please follow our style guide.
 It maintains the quality of our code and helps us work together.